EDS 296: Part 3

 Add a static image

-As a final touch, let’s add an image to the Welcome page, inside the left-hand box beneath our intro text.
-First, create a www/ folder inside your app’s directory (refer back to lecture 1.2 for a description of this special directory).
-Download the map of the Fish Creek Watershed from FCWO’s website here and save it to your www/ directory.
+Let’s add an image to the Welcome page, inside the left-hand box beneath our intro text.
+First, create a www/ folder inside your app’s directory (refer back to part 1.2.
+Download the map of the Fish Creek Watershed from FCWO’s website and save it to your www/ directory.

 Next, use the img tag to add your image.
 Supply a file path, relative to your www/ directory, using the src argument, and add alt text using the alt argument.